 The Ulster Workers’ Council was a Loyalist labour union.
 It was established in 1974 to oppose the power-sharing government proposed in the Sunningdale Agreement.
 The UWC helped undermine the Sunningdale deal by organising crippling general strikes in May 1974.

-Unification refers to dissolution of Partition and the merging of Northern Ireland and the Republic of Ireland into a single state.
+Unification refers to the dissolution of Partition and the merging of Northern Ireland and the Republic of Ireland into a single state.
 It is a common goal of Nationalist and Republican groups.

 Unionist describes an individual or group that believes Northern Ireland should remain part of Great Britain.
 The term is often used synonymously with Loyalist, though Unionists are more moderate and favour political methods rather than protest or violence.
 The vast majority of Unionists are Protestant.